 Daily Transcription is a legit transcription service company and one of the pioneers in the transcription business in the US.
 Testimonials and reviews of employees from platforms like Glassdoor and Indeed also show that the company is not a scam and assignments do pay at a reasonable rate.

 But Daily Transcription itself offers a caveat to working for them: they cannot guarantee a set amount of assignments every day or week.
 This means that while their payment scheme is more regular than others, there may be days or weeks when you also don’t have anything to work on.
 You will still need to find a primary source of income or take on a couple other projects on the side.

 The company also attests that its top transcriptionists take home about $250-$950 a week.
-However, if you’re starting out as a beginner transcriptionist, it may take a while for you to develop the skills and reach this level of proficiency before you can get assigned the more high-paying projects.
+However, if you’re starting out, it may take a while for you to develop the skills and reach this level of proficiency to get assigned the more high-paying projects.

 Nevertheless, if you’re alright with less than regular assignments and just want to break through into the transcription business and would like to get some solid experience, Daily Transcription is a legitimate company worth considering.

 Has this Daily Transcription review helped you?
 Let me know in the comments.